 We become what we practice.
 When we become more at ease with who we are and who we are with each other, we come to a place of inner peace.

-A daily practice of silence through meditation, journaling and long walks in solitude, in nature saved, healed and transformed Anthea from a colossal collapse more than 10 years ago.
+A daily practice of silence through meditation, journaling and long walks in solitude, in nature saved, healed and transformed Anthea Ong from a colossal collapse more than 10 years ago.
 It is still transforming her everyday.
 For her, silence is not empty but full of answers.
 Anthea happily straddled between corporate leadership and active volunteerism/social entrepreneurship until Dec 2013 when she took her last corporate paycheck as managing director in a UK-listed company to fully embrace the calling of living out her multidimensional aspirations to serve through coaching, yoga/meditation, volunteerism and social entrepreneurship.
-Anthea is most quoted in the media as Founder of Hush, Singapore's 1st roving silent teabar and a social movement to encourage silence and awareness to corporate executives through an engaged tea reflection experience led by Deaf facilitators, called TeaRistas.
-She was introduced as a 'silence evangelist' as a floor speaker at TEDx 2015 Singapore.
+Anthea is most quoted in the media as Founder of Hush, Singapore’s 1st roving silent teabar and a social movement to encourage silence and awareness to corporate executives through an engaged tea reflection experience led by Deaf facilitators, called TeaRistas.

 Isn’t it lovely when you know what to do?
 There is something so delicious about having clarity and knowing how best to move forward.
 And then there is something oh-so-satisfying about taking action, implementing, and getting it done.
 If you’re like me, you want and...

 What happens when we connect our inner strength with our flexibility, our creativity, and our courage for the sake of all?

 In today’s task-filled world, being in contact with our deepest joy is often overlooked, is often brushed aside as frivolous, insignificant, or simply not a part of the “real world.”